FlineDev/AnyLint/README.md

 multiline3: |-
-  This will ignore any trailing newlines and will end with the lest non-newline character (the following dot in this case -->).
+  This will ignore any trailing newlines and will end with the last non-newline character (the following dot in this case -->).

 ```